 \subsection{Finite State and Action Spaces}

-In this section, we characterize the rate of convergence for the actor-critic defined by Algorithm \ref{alg:TD0} when the number of states and actions are finite, i.e., $|\mathcal{S}| = S<\infty$ and $|\mathcal{A}| = A<\infty$.
+In this section, we characterize the rate of convergence for the actor-critic defined by Algorithm \ref{alg:AC_generic} with TD(0) critic updates (Algorithm \ref{alg:TD0}) when the number of states and actions are finite, i.e., $|\mathcal{S}| = S<\infty$ and $|\mathcal{A}| = A<\infty$.
 This setting yields faster convergence.
 A key quantity in the analysis of TD(0) in finite spaces is the minimal eigenvalue of the covariance of the feature map $\phi(s,a)$ weighted by policy $\pi(s)$, which is defined as

-That $\omega$ exists is an artifact from the finite state action space assumption. \eqref{eq:minimal_eigenvalue} is used to define conditions on the rate of step-size attenuation for TD(0) [cf. \eqref{eq:td_update}] critic updates in \cite[Theorem 2 (c)]{bhandari2018finite}, which we invoke to establish the iteration complexity of actor-critic in finite spaces.
+That $\omega$ exists is an artifact from the finite state action space assumption. \eqref{eq:minimal_eigenvalue} is used to define conditions on the rate of step-size attenuation for TD(0) [cf. \eqref{eq:td_update}] critic updates in \citep[Theorem 2 (c)]{bhandari2018finite}, which we invoke to establish the iteration complexity of actor-critic in finite spaces.
 We do so next. \begin{corollary} Consider the actor parameter sequence defined by Algorithm \ref{alg:TD0}.
-Let the actor step-size satisfy $\eta_k = k^{-1/2}$ and the critic step-size decrease as $\alpha_t = {\beta}/{\lambda + t}$ where $\beta = 2/\omega(1-\gamma)$ and $\lambda = 16/\omega(1-\gamma)^2$.
+Let the actor step-size satisfy $\eta_k = k^{-1/2}$ and the critic step-size decrease as $\alpha_t = {\beta}/({\lambda + t})$ where $\beta = 2/\omega(1-\gamma)$ and $\lambda = 16/\omega(1-\gamma)^2$.
 Then when the number of critic updates per actor update satisfies $T_C(k) = k+1$, the following convergence rate holds

 \end{corollary}